ezramizrahi/hedera-topic-message/README.md

 ## About

-Testing part of the [Hedera Hashgraph](https://docs.hedera.com/guides/docs/sdks) Consensus Service.
+Testing part of the [Hedera](https://docs.hedera.com/guides/docs/sdks) Consensus Service.
 Submit form data using React and an Express server.
 On upload, a topic is created along with a message published to that topic.

-Within the Hedera Hashgraph Consensus Service, client applications submit a message (a string of bytes) and give the message a topic (an ID number).
+Within the Hedera Consensus Service, client applications submit a message (a string of bytes) and give the message a topic (an ID number).
 This message can include relevant details of a transaction, such as a bid on a financial asset, or in this case, confirmation that a form has been submitted.
 The topic (the ID) will allow messages with the same topic to be classified together.
 Read more here: [Hedera Hashgraph Consensus Service White Paper](https://hedera.com/hh-consensus-service-whitepaper.pdf).

 ### Built With